aspose-page/Aspose.Page-Documentation/net/developer-guide/working-with-ps-document/working-with-shapes/_index.md

 ### **Add Ellipse to PS**

 In order to add ellipse to [PsDocument](https://reference.aspose.com/page/net/aspose.page.eps/psdocument/) also 8 steps are required:
-1. Create an output stream for resulting PS file.
+1. Create an output stream for the resulting PS file.
 2. Create [PsSaveOptions](https://reference.aspose.com/page/net/aspose.page.eps.device/pssaveoptions/) object with default options.
-3. Create 1-paged PsDocument with already created output stream and save options.
+3. Create a 1-paged PsDocument with an already created output stream and save options.
-4. Create ellipse **System.Drawing.Drawing2D.GraphicsPath** from the rectangle.
+4. Create an ellipse **System.Drawing.Drawing2D.GraphicsPath** from the rectangle.
 5. Set paint to the current graphics state of PsDocument.
 6. Fill the ellipse path.
 7. Close the page.
 8. Save the document.

-If we need to stroke (outline) an ellipse the first 4 and the last 2 steps will be the same, but points 5 and 6 will be:
+If we need to stroke (outline) an ellipse the first 4 and the last 2 steps will be the same but points 5 and 6 will be:
 <br>
 <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 5.
 Set stroke to the current graphics state of PsDocument.